taylorsimone-dispatches/Newsletter/README.md

 I'm Taylor.

-A Vancouver-based film and television professional and freelance journalist.
+A Vancouver-based film/television professional and freelance journalist.

 My specialties include communications, reporting, privacy, data, and conflict resolution in the motion picture industry.